-Located in the Cascade Mountains, the terrain in the park varies from wet coastal rain forests, to jagged snow-capped peaks, alpine meadows filled with wildflowers, to a chain of small lakes, and broad river beds along the valley floors.
-A network of trails criss-crosses the park.
+Located in the Cascade Mountains within Vancouver, Coast & Mountains‘ Fraser Country, the terrain varies from wet coastal rain forests, to jagged snow-capped peaks, alpine meadows filled with wildflowers, to a chain of small lakes, and broad river beds along the valley floors.
+A network of trails criss-cross the park.
 The park is best known for its magnificent midsummer displays of subalpine flowers, but there are other flora such as at Rhododendron Flats, near the park’s western entrance, which has a substantial colony of pinkish-red rhododendrons, a protected indigenous species that blooms in early to mid-June.
 Some of the less common species the park aims to protect are the Mountain Beaver, Wolverine and the Cascade Golden-Mantled Ground Squirrel.

 Manning Park is a year-round get away, and in addition to its beautiful summer scenery, it boasts an abundance of winter activities.
 The extensive Nordic experience in the park includes 30 km (18.5 mi) of groomed classic and skate ski trails, and over 160 km (99 mi) of scenic back country trails for all levels.
 As well, alpine skiing, snowboarding, snowshoeing and ice skating are all popular.